Assessment and Approvals of Prospective Adopters

 As part of the assessment:

-- An Adult Attachment Style Interview will be carried out with first time prospective adopters;
+- An Adult Attachment Style Interview may be carried out with first time prospective adopters;

 - All information provided by the applicant must be independently verified where possible, by checking it against other sources such as referees;